 Tuition Award Available for the 2018-19 Academic Year

-DePaul is offering a tuition award to new students starting in a College of Communication Master of Arts graduate program in Autumn or Winter quarters who have completed their FAFSA for that year.
+DePaul is offering a tuition award to new students starting in a College of Communication Master of Arts graduate program in Autumn or Winter quarters.
 The tuition award is for $525 toward each four-credit hour course – up to two courses per term.
 The award amounts

 to a total of $6,300 towards a twelve-course graduate program and $6,825 towards a thirteen-course graduate program.